 - And add it to your .htaccess file.

 5. Syntax Error

-Syntax error is another common but simple error that occurs while trying to add code snippet to WordPress.
-This usually happens when someone mistakenly loses a character in the code, number, box, or anything else.
+A syntax error is another common but straightforward error that occurs when trying to add code snippets to WordPress.
+This typically happens when someone erroneously loses a character in the code, number, box, or something else.

 In fact, this is a simple problem with a simple fix.
 Follow the instructions.